 The re-development of Liberty Bank helps preserve affordability in the neighborhood by bringing 115 units of much-needed affordable housing.
-Rents for one bedrooms are anticipated to range between $504 and $1,008, depending on income.
+Rents for one bedrooms range between $448 to $1,013, depending on income.

 The project partners honored the legacy of Liberty Bank in design, but also by creating affordable space for local businesses and fostering community for residents in the neighborhood.

 From construction, to design, to ongoing use and ownership of the building, the re-development of the Liberty Bank sets a standard for what community-led development can look like.